Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Anyone going slower than you is an idiot and anyone going faster than you is a maniac.
 - You'll never get her if you just keep staring at her Facebook page.
 - From a female friend who went to an engineering school: "The odds are good, but the goods are odd." - **Reddit**
-- Watching a graduation ceremony is like sitting through a movie thats entirely end credits. - **Reddit**
+- Watching a graduation ceremony is like sitting through a movie that's entirely end credits. - **Reddit**
 - A girl says "Taken but not appreciated" in response to being given some advice about something.
 Someone responds with "I didn't ask for the title of your autobiography".
 - Suppose we've chosen the wrong god.
 Every time we go to church we're just making him madder and madder. - **Homer J. Simpson**
 - Those people who think they know everything are a great annoyance to those of us who do.